chooron/HydroModels.jl/docs/src/tutorials/framework_design.md

 ## Execution Process

-When running a model in DeepFlex.jl, the following steps occur:
+When running a model in HydroModels.jl, the following steps occur:

 1. **Data Preparation**: